anishkumar2097/JEE_KOTA/README.md

-# JEE_KOTA
+# JEE_KOTA : Get jee notes of Physics ,chemistry and maths subject
-android app,user can avail jee notes
+User can avail physics ,chemistry and maths notes .When user tap the chapter, notes will open and user can read it